AdobeDocs/workfront.en/help/classic/product-announcements/product-releases/22.1-release-activity/22-1-project-enhancements.md

 >[!NOTE]
 >
 >This feature was temporarily removed from the Production environment on March 4, 2022.
-It will be re-added by mid-March.
+It was later released in a phased roll-out beginning April 28, 2022.
+The roll-out was completed on May 5, 2022.
+This is now available in Preview and Production for all customers.
+(For the latest updates on the status of this feature releasing to Production, see [22.3 Release overview](../../../product-announcements/product-releases/22.3-release-activity/22-3-release-overview.md).)

 To make your use of Workfront consistent with the new Workfront experience, we have redesigned the interface for converting an issue to a project when using a template when you convert it from the issue page.